OwnGoalStudio/XXTouchElite/docs/lua-manual/sys.md

 Displays a system alert dialog with up to 3 buttons, blocking all threads until a response is received.

+The orientation of the alert defaults to the orientation set by the last call to [`screen.init`](./screen.md#initialize-rotated-coordinate-system-screeninit).

 #### Example

 ```lua title="sys.alert"